eclipse-kura/kura/_posts/builtin/2017-10-15-clock-service.md

 - **clock.ntp.retry.interval** - defines the interval in seconds between each retry when a sync fails.
 If the _clock.ntp.refresh-interval_ parameter is less than zero, there is no update.
 If the _clock.ntp.refresh-interval_ parameter is equal to zero, there is only one try at startup.
 (Required field.)

 - **clock.ntp.refresh-interval** - defines the frequency (in seconds) at which the service tries to sync the clock.
 Note that at the start of ESF, when the ClockService is enabled, it tries to sync the clock every minute until it is successful.
 After a successful sync, this operation is performed at the frequency defined by this parameter.
 If the value is less than zero, there is no update.
 If the value is equal to zero, syncs only once at startup.

+- **chrony.advanced.config** - specifies the content of the chrony configuration file.
+If this field is left blank, the default system configuration will be used.
+For further information: [chrony website](https://chrony.tuxfamily.org/doc/4.1/chrony.conf.html)